cseanburns/systems-librarianship/src/5c-basic-opac-admin.md

 we need to limit access to the module.
 In a real-world situation, modules like these would have a variety of security measures in place to prevent wrongful data entry.
 In our case, we will rely on a simple authorization mechanism provided by the Apache2 server called [htpasswd][htpasswd].
+Because this tutorial uses HTTP only, remember that Basic Auth credentials are exposed in transit and should be treated as training-only.

 First, we create an authentication file in our **/etc/apache2** directory, which is where the **Apache2** web server stores its configuration files.